Remington Model 887: ArmorLokt finish

-Integral Design Features
+Integral design features

 Externally, the molded polymeric coating enabled Remington to add desirable features at extremely low cost, such as a top rail, a front sight, sling swivel studs, and an extended fore end.
 In addition, the plastic may be easily drilled by the user to add additional sights and components.
 The plastic exterior also facilitated the addition of the large triangular action lock release button.

 Internally, the rotating bolt, action assembly, and trigger assembly were all intended to be improvements on past technology, and the gun was designed for easier disassembly and cleaning.

 Market reception for these efforts was mixed.
 Many parts were designed to be lightweight and thus easily bent by traditional gun cleaning and disassembly methods, and often allowed movement resulting in "rattle" which is often a criticism of inexpensive shotguns.
 As a result, many of these intended advances were perceived as a cheapening of the Remington brand.